bnarath/YouTube_Trending/README.md

 ## Research Questions

 1. Regional Analysis: How does trending in different countries impact one another?
-    - Which countries generate videos that trend on Youtube and which consume them?
+    1. Which countries generate videos that trend on Youtube and which consume them?
-    - Which categories of videos trend more often in different countries?
+    1. Which categories of videos trend more often in different countries?
-    - What is the composition of languages on trending videos across countries?
+    1. What is the composition of languages on trending videos across countries?
-    - What is the composition of categories on trending videos across countries?
+    1. What is the composition of categories on trending videos across countries?
+    1. How similar or different are the countries based on what(which videos) gets trending in countries?
+    1. How similar or different are the countries based on the categories they like?

-2. Popularity Analysis: What impacts how long videos trend on Youtube?
+1. Popularity Analysis: What impacts how long videos trend on Youtube?
     Factors considered:
-  - Country of viewership
+     1. Country of viewership
-  - Video language
+     1. Video language
-  - Video features
+     1. Video features
-  - Interval between publishing and when videos first trending
+     1. Interval between publishing and when videos first trending

 ## Regional Analysis: Findings